 We were Jacks (And Jills) Of All Trades.
 We coded in HTML and later in CSS, we wrote our content and of course, we

 did SEO manipulated AltaVista to display our websites on their search results.
 Ahh… the good old days!
 I loved it!

 I still love it today!

-Things have changed in the past five years.
-I find that I need to learn new skills and hone the ones I already have.
-I’m not new to the game but the game has changed a little and in order to succeed, you have to keep on top of the changes.
+Things have changed in the past five years and I need to learn new skills and hone the ones I already have.
+I’m not new to the game but the game has changed a little and in order to succeed, you have to keep up with those changes and be on top them.